JerryAr-Offline/SMLE/README.md

 It also got a muzzle mount to fix bayonet and adjustable rear sight.

-The gun firing 7.62x54R Russian cartridge,which is unforgivable
+The gun firing 7.62x54R Russian cartridge with huge vertical recoil,which is unforgivable.

 (BUT I can't bear with fake .303 model anymore)